sgjustino/ns_sentiment/README.md

 - `data/ns_sentiment_data.csv`: The dataset used for visualization in the dashboard.
 - `.gitattributes`: The configuration file that specifies which files should be handled by Git Large File Storage (LFS), used for handling of the data file.
 - `app.py`: The main Python script that contains the Dash application code for the visualization dashboard.
 - `dockerfile`: The Dockerfile to build the Docker image for the repository, with the necessary environment and dependencies.
-[Docker Image Link](https://hub.docker.com/r/razuki/uniuk-app)
 - `requirements.txt`: The file listing the required Python packages to run the application.

 ## App.py Components